 - ASTech Paris Region: Space transport, business aviation and propulsion

-- Cap Digital: Digital content and services
+- Cap Digital: Digital and ecological transformation

 - Cosmetic Valley: French cosmetics and perfume industry